Health and Travel Alerts Learn More Left arrow

 Rokko Mountain, Kobe

 Kobe is fairly compact and immensely walkable.
-For a bird’s-eye view of the city, ride the Shin-Kobe Ropeway up the slopes of the Rokko Mountain, with vistas of Nunobiki waterfall.
+For a bird’s-eye view of the city, one of the best things to do in Kobe is to ride the Shin-Kobe Ropeway up the slopes of the Rokko Mountain, with vistas of Nunobiki waterfall.

 Kobe beef on a plate